 Consider this version of win-lose.
 In our church culture, we highly prize the family.
 Indeed, raising families is one of our most important God-given duties.
 Can the principle of “family first” be polluted or taken too far?
 Yes, it happens whenever “family first” or “family time” conflicts with one of the first two commandments, “love God with all thy might, mind and heart.” or”love thy neighbor as thyself” – if so, something fell out of balance.

 I may exaggerate here for the sake of illustrating a point, but do consider this example: we might see one family put the interests and esteem of its clan above all others’ well-being and esteem.
 As long as it turns out okay for their family unit, they have God’s permission to disregard and blow up anyone else’s best interest.
 You will find no scriptural backing for such an idea.
 I call it the “false god of family time.”
 Fair question, just what is “family first” and “family-time” truly about?
 I’ll quote Elder Oaks on this topic in a bit.

-Let me share a real-life, unusual example from a small town in Oregon.
-I lived there many years ago.
+Let me share a real-life, unusual example from one small town where I lived many years ago.
 One prominent, head-family forbid all others in the ward to hold any councils or church meetings after Church on Sunday, even very essential ones, because…for their family, it was Taco Sunday.
 You might think I’m kidding, but I’m not.
 And since that tradition was all about family and important to their numerous extended family group, meetings could not take place on a Sunday.